paulwizviz/go-web/docs/Build.md

 # Build process

-Out-of-the-box you will find scripts to help you build sample native and container based apps based on ReactJS and Go Rest API codebase.
-If you plan to extend from the skeletons, you just need to extend from these scripts.
-If you plan to replace the skeletons, please use this build script as inspiration.

-NOTE: All scripts are BASH based and located in the folder `scripts`
+You scaffold contains scripts to build native and/or container-based apps.
+The scripts to trigger build process are located in the [scripts folder](../scripts).

 ## Build for development